 The key changes in jobs generated by commodity reflect the changes in tonnage.
-The growth in jobs with grain and scrap reflects the growth in tonnage.
-The largest growth occurred with rail employees, driven by the movement of grain by rail.
+The growth in jobs with steel reflects the growth in tonnage.
+The largest growth occurred with shippers and consignees in the Vancouver metro area receiving steel slab as well as truck employees, driven by the movement of steel slab from the Port to processing facilities.